 Tubular breasts involve one or both breasts that are asymmetrical and they appear to have a swelling of the areola.
 It is not very clear what causes this condition however it mostly happens in girls during their puberty.
-Some medical experts suggest that tubular breast are a result of abnormal gland development caused by collagen excess in the fascia and other connective tissue components that change the shape of the breast.
+Some medical experts suggest that tubular breasts are a result of abnormal gland development caused by collagen excess in the fascia and other connective tissue components that change the shape of the breast.

 How To Tell If You Have Tubular Breasts